rebelinux/Diagrammer.Core/Docs/Dependencies.md

 ## Dependencies

 Diagrammer.Core relies on the following dependencies to PSGraph to facilitate diagram generation and rendering.

+- **PSGraph**: A PowerShell module for creating and rendering GraphViz diagrams.
+- **GraphViz**: An open-source graph visualization software that provides the necessary tools to render diagrams defined in the DOT language.

 These dependencies are essential for the module's functionality and performance.
 PSGraph is a helper module implemented as a DSL (Domain Specific Language) for generating GraphViz graphs.
 The goal is to make it easier to generate graphs using Powershell.
 The DSL adds these commands that are explained below.

 - **graph**: Defines the overall graph structure and properties.
 - **edge**: Represents a connection between two nodes in the graph.